 The Panama Canal

 The Panama Canal is the gateway to the world and it saves the boats weeks of time by travelling through a small canal, connecting the Pacific and Atlantic oceans.
 It is by far one of the biggest engineering feats of all time and it was an insightful experience seeing it in the flesh.

 Seeing the boats pass through the canal is a must, but make sure you go at the right time.
-There are only certain times that the boats pass through and luckily we were told this prior to organizing our visit.
+There are only certain times that the boats pass through and luckily we were told this prior to organize our visit.
 The boats will pass through the locks until from 9 to 10/10:30 am on a regular day and then again at 2:30-4pm.
 From October to May cruise ships also pass through, around 12 pm.
 It takes a while for each boat to go through, but we watched from the viewing platform for about 30 minutes.

 Fun facts on the Panama Canal